-Weld returns around corners must be > 2 a
+Weld returns around corners must be > 2 a (AISC does not require weld returns)

 Example 3b.1.
 Determine the design strength of the tension member and connection system shown below.
 The tension member is a 4 in. x 3/8 in. thick rectangular bar.
 It is welded to a 1/2 in. thick gusset plate using E70XX electrode.
 Consider the yielding and fracture of the tension member.
 Consider the shear strength of the weld metal and the surrounding base metal.